+This species now occurs only sporadically and in low numbers, but it appears that the small population has stabilized.
 Information provided by Dr. A. Davygora.
-This species now occurs only sporadically and in low numbers, but it appears that the small population has stabilized.

-Breeding: Data is limited, but indicate contemporary nesting in southwestern (Pervomaiskii), central (Orenburg, Sol'-Iletskii, Akbulakskii and Belyaevskii) and eastern (Novoorskii) districts of Orenburg Province.
+Breeding: Data are limited, but indicate sporadic contemporary nesting in southwestern (Pervomaiskii), central (Orenburg, Sol'-Iletskii, Akbulakskii and Belyaevskii) and eastern (Novoorskii) districts of Orenburg Province, both within the Orenburg Zapovednik and on agricultural fields (Kornev & Gavlyuk 2014).

 Migration: Premigratory staging points are known in the central portion of Orenburg Province (Orenburg District).
+Some migratory observations have been made near Lake Shalkar.